 Can you help me identify this snake from [state]?

 I hope you will join me on Facebook, where I provide lots of wildlife news and information.
-However, I don't answer questions there.
+However, I don't currently answer questions there.
 If you want a snake identified on Facebook, try this excellent Snake Identification group.